VahidR/vahidr.github.io/content/posts/kubernetes-passwords.md

 This adds an extra layer of security, especially when managing secrets in version control systems.

-That is all I know about the problem and the techniques to mitigate the threads against it, up to now.
+That is all I know about the problem and the techniques to mitigate the threads against it, up to this point.